Marie-Kern/-AU799453_Larsen_MarieKern_and_AU805705_Nielsen_JensHalfdan/prtf_5_final_project/README.md

 ## License
 ### Our project license
+CC BY-SA

 ### Jyske_asyl_treatment_results_1878-1945_data.csv: No License can be assigned
-“Beretning om Sindssygehospitalerne i Danmark i året ... : report on Mental Hospitals in Denmark.” from the years 178-1945 was used to create the data set.
+“Beretning om Sindssygehospitalerne i Danmark i året ... : report on Mental Hospitals in Denmark.” from the years 178-1945, which is under public domain, was used to create the data set.

 ### selmer_treatment_results_1852-1877_data.csv: PMD
 Data from the book “Sindssygeanstalten ved Aarhus 1852-77” (1879) by H. Selmer, which is under public domain, was used to create the data set.